+Draiast antiany Enterprise in Action

 Project option: Enterprise in Action

 Economics in Action

 Finance in Action

 Title of your project Student name

 Method of research Field (primary) research

 Desk (secondary) research

-1.1 Introduction: Outline briefly the number of your res parch

-1.1 Introduction: Outline briefly the purpose of your rese edicii
+1.1 Introduction: Outline briefly the purpose of your research

-1.2 Method of research: Explain briefly why you have cho osen your method of research
+1.2 Method of research: Explain briefly why you have choser n your method of research

 1.3 Sources: List your source(s) of information

-1.4 Summary: Give a brief summary of what you found o ut as a result of your research
+1.4 Summary: Give a brief summary of what you found out a s a result of your research

+1.4 Summary.
+Give a biler summary of what you found out a is a result of your research

-1.5 Evaluation of findings: Think critically about the following questions and write a short response (a) Were you surprised by your findings?
-Give a reason for your answer. (h) to the constant of the con (b) Is the source of your research reliable?
-Give a reason for your answer (c) Is the information one-sided or biased?
+1.5 Evaluation of findings: Think critically about the following questions and write a short response(a) Were you surprised by your findings?
+Give a reason for your answer.

+(b) Is the source of your research reliable?
+Give a reason for your answer

+(c) Is the information one-sided or biased?
 Give a reason for your answer.

 1.6 Conclusion: Based on your findings what is the key message you will share with your team?

 1.7 Decision-making: How do you think your findings will affect your team's action plan?

 1.8 Recording your sources: Provide some evidence of your research e.g. interview questions, questionnaire, photocopies, images, notes, graphic organizers etc.